EldosHD/Macro-Board/README.md

 ## To Do

+- add support for custom functions
-- add modes to sendInChat()
+- add an installer that assembles hotKeys.json
-- add an easy way to send text (e.g. in a game chat)  (with option for multiple games?!)
 - finish readme

+- add more features

 ## Installation

+*note rewrite that*

 I´ll probably write an installer script for that.
 But for now, here are the basic instructions: